Lemonade (Forrest Frank and The Figs song): Writing and production

+Following God is kind of hilarious because I’m feeling thankful for my back breaking?
+Just a few years ago, I was depressed and at the end of myself... now I have 24/7 access to unspeakable joy in every circumstance!
+Drugs don’t do this, money can’t do this, nothing else…only Jesus.

 The song demonstrates the genres of pop, rock, and contemporary Christian.

 Commercial performance

 "Lemonade" led the iTunes and Apple Music all-genre and Christian song charts soon after being released.
 Within less than a week, the song received three million digital streams.

 Within the song's first charting frame, it debuted at No. 17 on the Recorded Music New Zealand Hot Singles chart, No. 77 on the Billboard Hot 100, and No. 2 on the Hot Christian Songs.
 That week, it also hit No. 2 on Christian Streaming Songs, No. 2 on the Digital Song Sales, and No. 1 on the Christian Digital Song Sales.
 The song marked Frank's biggest career song debut, as well as the biggest Christian song debut of 2025.

 In September 2025, the song entered the Christian Airplay chart at No. 38.
 It peaked at No. 36 in November.